 Mystery Snail

 Mystery snails are one of the most recognizable and entertaining freshwater snails in the hobby.
 They can make a worthwhile addition to your cleanup crew as general scavengers, but they aren't necessarily algae eaters.
 They tend to munch on leftover fish food and decaying plants, as well as soft algae and biofilm.
 They are larger than nerites (~2") and live roughly 1-3 years under proper conditions.
-Because of their size, mystery snails produce more waste than nerites and usually require larger setups.
+Because of their size, mystery snails produce more waste than Nerites and usually require larger setups.
 A good general guideline is 1 mystery snail per 10 gallons of aquarium water.

 Pros: